What it is, and what it isn’t

 Agents are instructed to emit the structured tags.
 The team’s

 A delegation flows from the delegator’s terminal event through the board to the delegate, and the delegate’s result flows back.
 The orchestrator is the per-team mediator in the middle.
 The orchestrator core is a pure, framework-free function (createBoardOrchestrator) holding small in-memory maps that bridge a session to its task.
-A thin React hook (useBoardOrchestration) wires it to the live OpenClaw RuntimeAdapter: it subscribes to each participant’s event stream, feeds events to the core, routes deliveries through a nudge-queue, and feeds board mutations to the read-only projection store.
-The hook runs only while the team chat is mounted, the Gateway is connected, and history hydration has completed; so hydrated history is never replayed as new work.
+It runs server-side, as one long-lived instance per team (getTeamOrchestrator): it observes each participant’s RuntimeEvent stream, feeds events to the core, routes deliveries through a nudge-queue, and writes board mutations that stream to the client.
+Because the engine lives on the server and is keyed to the durable board, a cascade runs to completion with no client connected and survives a tab close or a server restart, and hydrated history is never replayed as new work.
+The browser is a thin client: it posts the user’s message (POST /api/teams/:id/chat), renders the live stream over Server-Sent Events (/chat/stream), and stops via REST (/chat/stop).
+The same core drives every runtime, including OpenClaw.

 How it works